fernandopeinado/pg_manager/deploy/README.md

 Please refer to the following documentation page for more details about how to configure Kibana inside Docker
 containers: [Running Kibana on Docker][kbn-docker].

-### How to configure Logstash

-The Logstash configuration is stored in [`logstash/config/logstash.yml`][config-ls].

-It is also possible to map the entire `config` directory instead of a single file, however you must be aware that Logstash will be expecting a [`log4j2.properties`][log4j-props] file for its own logging.

-Please refer to the following documentation page for more details about how to configure Logstash inside Docker
-containers: [Configuring Logstash for Docker][ls-docker].

 ### How to disable paid features

 Switch the value of Elasticsearch's `xpack.license.self_generated.type` option from `trial` to `basic` (see [License